Post Graduate Certificate Courses

 Post Graduate Certificate in Ultrasound for Family Medicine

-Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential modalities encountered in Family Medicine (according to a 2021 survey carried out amongst Specialists in Family Medicine in Malta) including:
+Over 3 semesters, the program covers the Fundamentals of Ultrasound scanning and 6 essential clinical applications encountered in Family Medicine (according to a 2021 survey carried out amongst Specialists in Family Medicine in Malta) including:

 Key Information